 The objectives of this senior seminar on international migration are:

-- Establish networks based on mutual understanding and the shared political will to enhance global security in a coordinated and internationally supported manner.
+- Establish networks based on mutual understanding and shared political will to enhance security in a coordinated and internationally supportable manner.

-- Identify emerging trends and likely future developments in order to anticipate and prepare in advance for challenges ahead.
+- Identify emerging trends and likely future developments in order to anticipate and prepare for challenges ahead.

-- Session III: Regional Focus - The Middle East and Africa
+- Session III: The West’s Reaction: Achievements and Shortcomings

 - Final Plenary: Reflections and Recommendations / Keynote Speaker